elastic/elastic-otel-node/packages/mockotlpserver/README.md

 to tell the NodeSDK to use a different protocol:

 ```
+cd ../../examples
-OTEL_EXPORTER_OTLP_PROTOCOL=http/json node -r ./telemetry.js simple-http-request.js
+OTEL_EXPORTER_OTLP_PROTOCOL=http/json node -r @elastic/opentelemetry-node/start.js simple-http-request.js
-OTEL_EXPORTER_OTLP_PROTOCOL=grpc      node -r ./telemetry.js simple-http-request.js
+OTEL_EXPORTER_OTLP_PROTOCOL=grpc      node -r @elastic/opentelemetry-node/start.js simple-http-request.js
 ```

-If you look carefully, you can see some differences in the representation of some fields (startTimeUnixNano, traceId, spanId, etc.)
+If you look carefully, you can see some differences in the representation of some fields (startTimeUnixNano, traceId, spanId, etc.).

+**WARNING**: At the time of writing the Elastic OTel Node.js SDK distro only supports the `OTLP/proto` flavour for *metrics* and *logs* exporting -- the `OTEL_EXPORTER_OTLP_PROTOCOL` setting will be ignored.
+It is only the *trace* exporter that currently honours that setting.

 <!--
 Try all the protocols:
-    for flav in http/proto http/json grpc; do OTEL_EXPORTER_OTLP_PROTOCOL=$flav node -r ./telemetry.js simple-http-request.js; done
+    for flav in http/proto http/json grpc; do OTEL_EXPORTER_OTLP_PROTOCOL=$flav node -r @elastic/opentelemetry-node/start.js simple-http-request.js; done
 -->

 ## Different mockotlpserver printers

+There are a few groups of "printers" that format and write received OTLP data to the console:
+- `inspect` - Use Node.js's `util.inspect` to dump a complete and coloured representation.
+- `json`, `json2` - Show a (somewhat normalized) JSON representation.
+The `2` means 2-space indentation.
+- `summary` - An opinionated compact summary of the data.

+Each of these printers can be limited to a particular signal by prefixing with the signal.
+E.g. `node lib/cli.js -o logs-inspect,summary` will show full "inspect" output for received Logs OTLP requests and summary output for all signals.

+Some notes on particular printers follow.

 ### json, json2

 ```
-node lib/cli.js -o json
+node lib/cli.js -o json   # 0-space indentation, i.e. compact
-node lib/cli.js -o json2
+node lib/cli.js -o json2  # 2-space indentation
 ```

-Two other printers are `json` (0-space indentation) and `json2` (2-space indentation).
-These emit a JSON representation of each request, with some normalization applied:
+The JSON-related printers do some normalization of fields for convenience.

 - `attributes` are converted to a mapping for brevity
 - `traceId`, `spanId`, `parentSpanId` are converted to a hex value
 - `startTimeUnixNano`, `endTimeUnixNano` are converted to a string of a 64-bit integer (JavaScript's JSON.stringify cannot handle large 64-bit integers, so using Number can lose precision.)
+- Note: some others not mentioned here.
+See "lib/normalize.js" for details.

+You can run `node lib/cli.js -o inspect,json` to compare the raw and normalized JSON forms.

-### waterfall
+### trace-summary

 This printer converts OTLP trace spans into a sort of "waterfall" representation of the trace.
 The parent/child relationships are shown, along with some span timing and other details.

 ```
 # server
-node lib/cli.js -o inspect,waterfall
+node lib/cli.js -o inspect,trace-summary

 # example client
 (cd ../../examples; node -r @elastic/opentelemetry-node/start.js simple-http-request.js)